Things to do around Chatenet Holiday Gites

 Chevenceaux (4 miles, 10 min drive)

-Our nearest small town with a weekly small market on Saturdays.
+Our nearest small town with a weekly small market on Saturdays mornings and a highly recommended stall selling oysters on Sunday mornings.
 With two bakeries and a small co-op this is a great place to top up on your supplies.
 Also has a boucherie, pharmacy, cashpoint and the Grain du Sel restaurant.
+The night markets that occur through the season are not to be missed if you want to taste real French culture.

 Montendre (6 miles, 15 min drive)